osamaalmughanni/Kumiko/featured/import_schedule.md

 ### Considerations

-- The tool requires the same excel structure used in the `Export data as .xlsx` script.
+- The tool requires the same excel structure used in the `Export data as .xlsx` script, wherein the first column of the Excel file contains the element ID.

 ### Workflow